Konica Minolta Unveils AccurioLabel 400 Press

-Ramsey, NJ, May 31, 2022 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta), a leader in industrial and commercial printing and packaging solutions, today announced a new label press, the AccurioLabel 400.
+MISSISSAUGA, Ontario, June 01, 2022 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta), a leader in industrial and commercial printing and packaging solutions, today announced a new label press, the AccurioLabel 400.
 As the company accelerates its presence in the label, packaging and embellishment markets, the new machine will target mid- to high-volume label converters, commercial printers, and large brand owners and provide affordable, top-quality digital label printing.

-The first technology preview of the AccurioLabel 400 was held yesterday at Konica Minolta’s European Labels and Packaging Exposition at its offices in Madrid, Spain.
-The press will be also showcased in the U.S. during Labelexpo Americas in September.
+The first technology preview of the AccurioLabel 400 was held at Konica Minolta’s European Labels and Packaging Exposition at its offices in Madrid, Spain.
+The press will also be showcased in the U.S. during Labelexpo Americas in September.
 The product will officially be available in spring of 2023.

 The AccurioLabel 400 is a net new product allowing customers to expand their businesses in the growing markets of digital label production and packaging.
 Recently, Konica Minolta celebrated its 1,000th installation shipment for the highly successful AccurioLabel digital toner label presses, less than seven years since entering the market.